Jackson Nascimento

-Jackson Nascimento (born 24 August 1924) is a Brazilian former professional footballer who played as a midfielder.
+Jackson Nascimento (24 August 1924 – 9 September 2026) was a Brazilian professional footballer who played as a midfielder.

 Career

-Revealed by Atlético Paranaense in 1943, Jackson Nascimento played for the club until 1950, being state champion in 1943, 1945 and 1949.
+Revealed by Atletico Paranaense in 1943, Jackson Nascimento played for the club until 1950, being state champion in 1943, 1945 and 1949.
 In 1950 he transferred to Corinthians, where he was state champion in 1952.
-He returned to Athletico where he retired in 1956, and He became the second highest scorer in history (just behind Sicupira), with 143 goals in 196 matches, totaling both spells.
+He returned to Athletico where he retired in 1956, and became the second highest scorer in history (just behind Sicupira), with 143 goals in 196 matches, totaling both spells.

-Personal life
+Personal life and death

 After retiring at age 30 as a player, Jackson returned as a coach in 1958, becoming state champion once again with Athletico.
 He decided to leave football permanently and trained as a lawyer.
-On 24 August 2024, he completed 100 years of life, being honored.
+Nascimento turned 100 on 24 August 2024, and died on 9 September 2026, at the age of 102.
+He was believed to be the world's oldest-living footballer at the time of his death.
+His successor is believed to be Kevin O'Neill.